mmikowski/powercss/README.md

 many **cascades**.
 Please keep this in mind when locking rule values.

 ## Example 004: Compression
-This example is illustrated by `pcss._ex004_.html` which can be be found in the `examples` directory of the GitHub repository.
+This example is illustrated by `pcss._ex004_.html` which can be found in the `node_modules/powercss/examples` directory or [online][11].
-Clone the repository and open the file with your browser to see the results.
+Open the file with your browser to see the results.

 CSS uses long keywords and values, and is often quite repetitive.
 A PowerCSS solution can often be compressed to a fraction of the size